Booster type: Combo

 Harness mode: Two out of five stars.

-The Evenflo Chase has a dated design and is showing its age.
+Comments: The Evenflo Chase has a dated design and is showing its age.
 This seat earned just two out of five stars when used with the harness in a government ease of use evaluation—and since that is the key feature of this seat, we will not recommend it.
 The IIHS, on the other hand, gave this seat a Best Bet rating.
-Evenflo also makes another version of this seat called the Chase Select.

 Evenflo makes three versions of this seat: LX, Select and Advanced.
 The Advanced ($65) is the top of the line version with Evenflo’s “ComfortTech” fabric that adds extra cushioning.